octo-technology/OpenTezos/docs/blockchain-basics/introduction.md

 ## Terminology
 A *blockchain* is a particular type of [_**D**istributed **L**edger **T**echnology_](https://en.wikipedia.org/wiki/Distributed_ledger) (DLT), a consensus of replicated, shared, and synchronized digital data geographically spread across multiple sites.

-Not all blockchains are then cryptocurrencies.
+Not all blockchains are cryptocurrencies.
 For instance, [Corda](https://www.corda.net/) and [Fabric](https://www.hyperledger.org/use/fabric) are blockchains often used for immutable and cryptographically verified storage of data in various domains: Secure sharing of medical data, Music royalties tracking, Personal identity security, Supply chain and logistics monitoring, Voting mechanism, etc.

-It is important not to confuse a cryptocurrency (first made for exchanging money) with its supporting component: a *blockchain*.
+It is important not to confuse a cryptocurrency (first made to exchange money) with its supporting component: a *blockchain*.
 Note that **originally** the word "*blockchain*" did **not** designate a technology, but the name of the **data-structure** used to store the data.

-The exact word "blockchain" does not even appear in the Bitcoin whitepaper but **now reflects the technology** used to arrange and chain data ensuring _immutability_ and _cryptographic verifiability_.
+The exact word "blockchain" doesn't even appear in the Bitcoin whitepaper but it **now reflects the technology** used to arrange and chain data to ensure _immutability_ and _cryptographic verifiability_.

-Crypto-currencies have two essential characteristics:
+While crypto-currencies have essential characteristics of a currency:
-- They are public
+- They are scarces
-- There is no _double-spending_, meaning that you cannot spend the same coins twice.
+- Can be accepted as units of account
+- Can be accepted as stores of value
+- Can be accepted as mediums of exchange

-To create a distributed currency without a central authority, Satoshi Nakamoto had to solve the double-spending problem **in a large distributed environment** which was no easy task, as we will see in the following chapters.
+To really create a distributed currency without a central authority, Satoshi Nakamoto had to solve the problem of double-spending **in a large distributed environment** which was no easy task, as we will see in the following chapters.

 ## References